 Leigh Sports Village is a mixed Leisure/Retail venue which is managed by Leigh Sports Village Company Limited (a wholly owned Council Company).
 The Council appoint the Chairman, Company Secretary, and three non-Executive Directors of the company.
+During

-During 2022/2023 the Council's Director - Resources and Legal (Deputy Chief Executive) and Director of Strategy and Innovation sat on the Board.
+2023/2024 the Council's Director of Strategy and Innovation sat on the Board as did the Director - Resources and Legal (Deputy Chief Executive) until July 2023.
 The company appoints its own independent auditors who provide a statement of assurance on the financial position of the company.